-An exposé on Israel’s detailed projects – some public, some covert – to influence what people see on the Internet, and what they don’t.
+An exposé on Israel’s detailed projects pertaining to internet censorship – some public, some covert – to influence what people see on the Internet, and what they don’t.
 From the article, “How Israel and its partisans work to censor the Internet”.

-Watch the video on Vimeo: Israel’s Internet Censorship War – If Americans Knew
+Watch the video on Bitchute: Israel’s Internet Censorship War – If Americans Knew

 Video (mirrored) published on April 6, 2018 courtesy of If Americans Knew

 Positive Views of Israel, Brought to You by Israelis

 The Israeli government, deeply worried about the country’s declining international image, began a campaign on Wednesday to turn every Israeli — and ultimately every Jew — into a traveling public relations agent.

 With a Web site backed by an advertising blitz, the Information and Diaspora Affairs Ministry began issuing Hebrew-language pamphlets to passengers on Israeli airlines and offering coaching courses to groups heading abroad.
 The message: “Are you fed up with the way we are portrayed around the world?
 You can change the picture.”

 The information minister, Yuli Edelstein, said in a statement that a poll he had commissioned found that 91 percent of Israelis believed that their country had a poor image and that the vast majority wanted to play a role in improving it.